What are warbles?

 How is the condition treated?

 Treatment depends on when the condition is discovered.
 If the condition is diagnosed before the warble leaves the skin, the warble will be removed and the injured tissues will be debrided or surgically removed.
 Antibiotics are usually prescribed to combat any secondary bacterial infection.
+Surgery may be required to close the injured site in certain cases.

 If the condition is noticed after the warble has left the skin, the infected area is cleaned and debrided and antibiotics prescribed.